 Results from human and model studies have shown that astaxanthin increases muscle endurance, lowers lactic acid and might prevent muscle atrophy in aging.
 The effects of astaxanthin on muscle are explained by its ability to protect membranes from oxidation and thereby enhance mitochondrial function and reduce inflammation and muscle damage.

-Astaxanthin (ASX) derived from the microalgae Haematococcus pluvialis showed improvements in skin wrinkle, age spot size, elasticity, skin texture, moisture content of corneocyte layer and corneocyte condition.
-Results of this study suggest that ASX derived from H. pluvialis may improve the skin condition in not only in women but also in men.
+Astaxanthin (ASX) derived from the microalgae Haematococcus pluvialis has showed improvements in skin wrinkle, age spot size, elasticity, skin texture, moisture content of corneocyte layer and corneocyte condition.
+Results of this study suggest that natural ASX derived from H. pluvialis may improve the skin condition in not only in women but also in men.

 We evaluated the effects of astaxanthin, on accommodation, critical flicker fusion, and pattern visual evoked potential in visual display terminal workers.
 Findings of the present study indicated that accommodation amplitude improved after astaxanthin supplementation in visual terminal workers.